Cashmere Weight Guide: Find Your Perfect Gauge

 What makes this tier valuable is not compromise.
 It is range.
 A mid-weight sweater can move between indoor and outdoor conditions with less friction than either extreme.

-The most intelligent luxury purchase is often the one that survives the most ordinary week.
+The most intelligent considered purchase is often the one that survives the most ordinary week.

 Heavy cashmere can feel persuasive on first touch because mass reads as value.
 But its real role is different.
 It creates visual gravity, sculptural drape, and a slower silhouette.
 It is useful in colder climates, winter layering, and garments meant to hold shape.